websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/configuring-structure-fields.md

 **Type:** The type of field placed in the definition.
 This is not editable but is available to reference from a Web Content Template.

-**Field Label:** The text to display above the field to the user.
+**Field Label:** The text to display above the field.

 **Show Label:** Whether to show the *Field Label.* The default value is *Yes*.

 **Required:** Whether to mark the field as required.
-If a field is required, users must enter a value for it to submit content using the Structure.
+If a field is required, Users must enter a value for it to submit content using the Structure.
 The default value is *No*.

 **Name:** The variable name used in Web Content Templates for this field.
 You should enter a descriptive name.
 A default name is automatically generated.